envoyproxy/katacoda-scenarios/getting-started/step1.md

           - name: envoy.router
 </pre>

-The filter become is using *envoy.http_connection_manager*, a built-in filter designed for HTTP connections.
+The filter is using *envoy.http_connection_manager*, a built-in filter designed for HTTP connections.
 The details are as follows:
 * stat_prefix: The human-readable prefix to use when emitting statistics for the connection manager.

 * route_config: The configuration for the route.
 If the virtual hosts matches then the route is checked.
 In this example, the route_config matches all incoming HTTP requests, no matter the host domain requested.

 * routes: If the URL prefix is matched then a set of route rules defines what should happen next.
+In this case "/" means match the root of the request

 * host_rewrite: Change the inbound Host header for the HTTP request.